edsantiago/xlbiff/README.md

   when something requests your attention.

-ADVANTAGES (or, Why Yet Another Biff?)
+Advantages (or, why yet another biff?)
 ==========

   Xlbiff: